ZQF-ReVN/AlphaRom_Crack/README.md

 # AlphaRom_Crack
-simple demo to show how to crack a alpharom protected game
+a project to show how to crack a alpharom protected game

 ## Build
 - xmake